ebeshero/scienceFiction/docs/project3.md

 2. your TimeMap
 [where?
 CW discussion board?]

-### Requirements [under development]
+### Requirements
-To start: supply at least 10 entries (a combination of fictional and real events) for *Watchmen* to begin this assignment.
+To start: supply at least 20 entries (a combination of fictional and real events) for *Watchmen* to complete this assignment.
-At least 5 of these entries must be historical.
+At least 8 of these entries must be historical.
+And at least 8 events must be from the fictional world.

 ### Building a Good TimeMap